Top of Page

 Student Accounts | Next Steps

 Developing keen business smarts starts now.
 You can build a positive track record of account management by taking stock of your financial responsibilities and staying current.
-Payment is due in full at the time of registration.
-The payment deadline for new freshmen starting in the fall is August 1, 2023.
-If you plan to live on campus, account balances must be paid prior to check-in.
+The payment deadline for undergraduate students is August 1 for the fall semester, and December 1, for the winter semester.

 2. Need Help with your Bill?
 Who Doesn’t!